 Ekdeep Singh Lubana

-I am generally interested in designing (faithful) abstractions of phenomenon relevant to controlling or aligning neural networks.
+I am generally interested in designing (faithful) abstractions of phenomena relevant to controlling or aligning neural networks.
 I am also very interested in better understanding training dynamics of neural networks, especially via a statistical physics perspective.

 I graduated with a Bachelor's degree in ECE from Indian Institute of Technology (IIT), Roorkee in 2019.
 My research in undergraduate was primarily focused on embedded systems, such as energy-efficient machine vision systems.